Perijasaurus: Classification

 Rincón et al. (2022) found Perijasaurus to be a basal eusauropod.
 The results of their phylogenetic analyses are shown in the cladogram below:

 Paleoenvironment

 Perijasaurus hails from the La Quinta Formation of northern South America, in what is now Colombia and Venezuela, making it the northernmost sauropod from South America ever recorded as well as the first dinosaur found in the Colombian part of the La Quinta Formation.
 The La Quinta environment is interpreted as a tropical lowland forest.
 Its location and time suggests eusauropods reached a broad distribution before the breakup of Pangaea and the Toarcian faunal turnover.
-Other dinosaurs from this formation include the stem-averostran theropod Tachiraptor and the ornithischian Laquintasaura, both from Venezuela.
+Other dinosaurs from this formation include the stem-averostran theropod Tachiraptor and the ornithischian Laquintasaura, both from Venezuela and from older (Hettangian) layers.